 All positions and ideas for legislation are created by students at the Student Advisory Board on Education (SABE) and the Student Advisory Board on Legislation in Education (SABLE).
 At these conferences, delegates create formal proposals which they present to State Board of Education and the State Legislature.
 After the conferences, the Government Affairs Program Director follows up with the policymakers and coordinates students statewide to provide support.

 In order to know how best to support California’s students, CASC needs to hear from the students themselves!
 Please encourage your schools to take the time to share their experiences in the California Student Perspective Survey.

 CASC's Recent Legislation:

-SB 532 has officially been signed by the Governor.
+SB 532 was officially been signed by the Governor in 2015.
 This is really a testament to how much important work we can do at the capitol.
 The bill mandates each school board must create a student school board member position within 60 days of receiving a qualified petition from the student body.
 You can read more about the bill in an article written by the L.A.
 Times, here.

 CASC has begun a project to bring changes and improvements to every school in the state in a way that is tangible, measurable, and concrete by the year 2020.
 CASC 2020 facilitates improvements in education and student government at every school, which CASC has been doing on the state level through the State Board of Education by